Skip to content

 University

-You can apply to do a course at university in the usual way through UCAS and join your university’s athletics development programme, if one is available.
+You can apply to do a course at university in the usual way through UCAS and join your university’s athletics performance programme, where one is available.

-You may be able to apply to a university for a sports scholarship, if you’ve competed at club, regional or national level and have shown the potential to go further.
+You may be able to apply for a university sports scholarship, if you’ve competed at club, regional or national level and have shown the potential to go further.

 Entry requirements